I am married, and I have kids. When cooking, I take a lot of recipe inspiration from my mom.

 The Pros and the Cons

-This recipe is pretty easy to make and that is just one of the many benefits.
-Using a crockpot for this recipe means you can get the food ready and have it cleaned up before anybody gets there.
+- Easy to Make: This recipe is pretty easy to make, and that is just one of the many benefits.
+Using a crock pot for this recipe means you can get the food ready and have it cleaned up before anybody gets there.
 However, if you choose, you can also make this in the oven.

-For the most part, this recipe, caloriewise, isn't too bad for you.
-After all, 150 calories for a cheesy side dish can't be beat.
-You can also easily cut the calories down by using low calorie and no fat ingredients... the condensed soup, sour cream and the cheese are great ways to slash (or add) calories to this dish.
-If done with healthy choices, this makes it a perfect treat of comfort food for someone watching their wasteline.
+- You Can Substitute Lower-Fat Ingredients: For the most part, this recipe isn't too bad for you, calorie-wise.
+After all, 150 calories for a cheesy side dish can't be beaten.
+You can also easily cut the calories down by using low-calorie and no-fat ingredients.
+The condensed soup, sour cream, and cheese are great ways to slash (or add) calories to this dish.
+If done with healthy choices, this recipe is a perfect comfort-food treat for someone watching their waistline.